New Info on Water Ionizer Filtration

 Think about it.
 The more time water stays in contact with filtration media, the greater the potential for contaminant removal.
 Larger internal filtration systems will typically have several layers of filtration media designed to address more contaminants common in most source water.
-For this reason we recommend looking at water ionizers with dual filtration systems.
+For this reason, we recommend looking at water ionizers with dual filtration systems.

-If you read the details of some water ionizers you will find that there are a couple that actually recommend using an external filtration system for effective contaminant removal.
+If you read the details of some water ionizers you will find that there are a couple that actually recommends using an external filtration system for effective contaminant removal.
 Be sure to read the fine print about filtration – there are even some companies that will void warranties if you cannot prove that you have been using the recommended external prefiltration system.

 What Should be Removed

 As stated earlier – at the very least your water ionizer’s internal filtration system should remove chlorine and lead.
-Ideally you want a water ionizer that removes a wide range of contaminants:
+Ideally, you want a water ionizer that removes a wide range of contaminants:

 - Volatile Organic Compounds